MateusCoppi/MateusCoppi/README.md

 When I landed my first job in an accounting office, I had the opportunity to delve into the business world and get a taste of Business Intelligence, which greatly interested me and prompted further research on the subject.
 Through this exploration, I discovered the fascinating universe of data, sparking a keen interest in learning more.

-Today, approximately two years later, I have completed various courses in the field, dedicating myself to personal projects focused on study.
+Today, i dedicating myself to personal projects focused on study.
 Whenever the opportunity arises to apply something I've learned in my current role, I make a point to do so.

 I have been committed to my studies, and soon I will delve into Machine Learning and Deep Learning.